-But having an excellent and detailed customer database is only the start of the story.
-One of the best ways to keep meaningful contact with existing customers and draw in new ones is to offer giveaways and customer gifts.
+One of the best ways to keep meaningful contact with existing customers (and also draw in new ones) is to offer giveaways and customer gifts.

 Let's take a look at how giveaways and gifts can make a difference with your customers and below, we'll highlight 10 examples of giveaway to help you out!

 Why should I have a giveaway and gift strategy?

 Whether it's a gift, a voucher, or some valuable content, people enjoy the experience of getting something for nothing.
-A giveaway or customer gift will appeal to customers' sense of a "bargain" and reinforce the impression that you're a giving and generous business—in other words, the type of company that they want to provide services for them.
+A giveaway or customer gift will appeal to customers' sense of "bagging a bargain" and reinforce the impression that you're a generous business—in other words, the type of company that they want to provide services for them.

 What gift or giveaway should I offer my customers?

 The key is to make sure that what you have on offer will entice the type of customers that you want.

 Here are 10 ways to ensure that your giveaway and gift strategy attracts customers.

 - Give a free additional service.

 - Listen to your customers and personalise their gifts.